A common encryption method, standing for Advanced Encryption Standard, that's used by websites, VPNs, and apps that prioritize privacy.

 AES-256 and AES-192 are common terms used by VPNs.
 Called block ciphers, they refer to the key length used to encrypt the data.
 The higher the number, the longer the key size and the harder it is to find the right combination that unlocks the data.

 See Can VPNs Be Hacked? for more information.

 A situation in which your identity is unknown and your true origin untraceable.

 One of the driving factors for why so many people use a VPN is because it can help you stay anonymous online.
-If a VPN supports encryption and keeps no logs of your activity, there's little left to be known about you.
+There's less to be known about you if the VPN supports encryption and keeps no logs of your activity.

 Remember, however, that there are things you can do while connected to a VPN that jeopardize your anonymity.

 The maximum amount of data that can pass through a network connection over a specific period of time.
 Higher bandwidth means higher speeds.